BeWithGanesh/Website/README.md

 # Website
 #### This repository is managed by Ganesh Prasad.
-Free free to contribute.
+Feel free to contribute.